apache/flink-web/_posts/2020-05-25-flink-on-zeppelin-part1.md

 ---

 The latest release of [Apache Zeppelin](https://zeppelin.apache.org/) comes with a redesigned interpreter for Apache Flink (version Flink 1.10+ is only supported moving forward) that allows developers to use Flink directly on Zeppelin notebooks for interactive data analysis.
-In this post, we explain how the Flink interpreter in Zeppelin works, and provide a tutorial for running Streaming ETL with Flink on Zeppelin.
+I wrote 2 posts about how to use Flink in Zeppelin.
+This is part-1 where I explain how the Flink interpreter in Zeppelin works, and provide a tutorial for running Streaming ETL with Flink on Zeppelin.

 # The Flink Interpreter in Zeppelin 0.9